BOBAMANLY/Data-Structures-Tutorial/1-Queue.md

 Have you ever had to stand in a line at a theme park and wait to get on a ride.
 A queue is that exact system, but integrated into software.
 You have a list or queue of items, and you intereact with each item in the order that they entered the list or queue.
 Queues are identified as first in first out.

+Keep these terms in mind:

+Back of the Queue: Last item in the queue

+Front of the Queue: First item in the queue

 ## Common Functions

 In python we use the list method `pop()` in order to remove items from the queue at a certain position. `pop()` can take in one parameter, `pop(pos)`.
 It is the position of the item you want to remove.
 Keep in mind that `pop(pos)` also returns the value at pos.